thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/login.md

-You should see ThingsBoard MQTT Broker login page.
+You should see TBMQ login page.
 Use the following default credentials for **System Administrator**:

 **Username**:
 ```